grantavery/GrantAveryCom/README.md

 Accessible at {baseUrl}/pi

-Uses [my Pi API repo](https://github.com/grantavery/pi-api) (deployed to https://pi-api-bfii5.ondigitalocean.app) as a NodeJS Express API to retrieve Pi values from Google's more cumbersome [Pi API](https://pi.delivery/).
+Uses [my Pi API repo](https://github.com/grantavery/pi-api) as a NodeJS Express API to retrieve Pi values from Google's more cumbersome [Pi API](https://pi.delivery/).

 ## Gatsby Info (taken from their starter project README)